ejmabunda/ejmabunda/README.md

 ### Hi there 👋

-**A Software Engineer trainee, with an interest in front-end development**.
+**A Software Engineering trainee, with an interest in front-end development**.

 Software Engineer trainee at [ALX Africa](https://www.alxafrica.com/)